AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/legend-table-reference.md

 Column | Description
 --|--
-Name | The name of the stream property depicted within the `Trend` pane.
-The color swatch for each property corresponds to the visualization.
+Name | The name of the trace property depicted within the `Trend` pane.
+The color swatch for each property corresponds to its plotting within the trend session.
 Timestamp | The date and time of the trace.
 Value | The value of the property.
 UOM | The unit of measure.
-Min | The lowest value recorded for the property for easy cursors that you have set in the Trend view.
+Min | The lowest value recorded for the property for easy cursors set in the **Trend** view.
-Max | The highest value recorded for the property for easy cursors that you have set in the Trend view.
+Max | The highest value recorded for the property for easy cursors set in the **Trend** view.

 Each property also includes controls to edit the trend session visualization:

-* Select or clear the property checkboxes to display or hide the trace property in the session graph.
+* Select or clear the property checkboxes to display or hide the trace property in the trend session.
 * Select the **Delete** ![trend](../_icons/delete.svg) icon to remove the trace property from the trend session.

 ![Trend view](images/trend-view.png)